clux/facemaulers/halos-2.md

 GW: Your wisdom increases to 13.

+Kavaki is a Barbarian (Grog).
+Wearing big green robes (dressed for the occasion, wouldn't want to be sending the wrong message).
+Welcome to your arisening.
+It's come to my attention...wait.. too hard.
+I've haerd you've been smashing really hard lately.
+And you have reached a critical threashold of paladineosis/paladiniusness you've become a real palagorn, and as much must retrieve your reward.

+To my most devout goatlings.

 ## Exit (Mordai)
 See a specral jackal headed figure standing behind your parental figures.
 The ones you have not seen in years.
 The figure slices through your parents, but they retain their smiles.
 But as he does, a winged figure from the heavens descends and sends a beam of white energy towards the jackall.
 His power over you, is no more.
 You are favoured by the gods, do not forget it.
 You see the what's left of the jackal (his spectral form filled with burn marks) begrudgingly look at you.
 "You have served me well.
 You have earned your powers."
 (see into his eyes and you can see his powers, and he dislikes it).